 Athena Swan

-The University of Oxford was a founder member of the Athena Swan Charter and held an institutional Athena Swan Bronze award since 2006.
+The University of Oxford was a founder member of the Athena Swan Charter and has held an institutional Athena Swan Bronze award since 2006.

-2023 Silver award
+2023 Institutional Silver Award

 In February 2023, for the first time, the University was awarded an institutional Silver award, acknowledging the progress that has been made in addressing a number of gender gaps across the University over the last five years.